evanmac123/UNGC/README.md

 ## Search requires:
 - the Sphinx search engine, install version 0.9.9 from source:
 [](http://freelancing-god.github.com/ts/en/installing_sphinx.html)
-- the Python library 'pdfminer', see this page for installation instructions:
+- the Python library `pdfminer`, see this page for installation instructions:
 [](http://www.unixuser.org/~euske/python/pdfminer/index.html)

 Make sure that `pdf2txt.py` is in the path, and it should be fine.